ishanpranav/econ-11-economics-of-global-business/src/problem-set-2.md

 ## Question 3: Emerging market forecasting and growth accounting

-> What drives gross domestic product (GDP) growth in Brazil and China?
-How do
+> What drives gross domestic product growth in Brazil and China?
+How do they
-> they compare to each other?
+> compare to each other?
 Assume that, in both countries, payments to labor
 > $1-\alpha=\frac{2}{3}$.

-We will use real GDP and real capital stock at constant prices (2017), and employment, number of persons engaged—both by Robert C. Feenstra, Robert Inklaar and Marcel P. Timmer, and available from the
+For each period $t$, we use real gross domestic product $Y_t$ and real capital stock $K_t$ at constant prices (2017), and employment, number of persons engaged
+$L_t$—both datasets by Robert C. Feenstra, Robert Inklaar and Marcel P. Timmer, and available from the
 [Penn World Table 10.01](https://www.rug.nl/ggdc/productivity/pwt/?lang=en).

 ### Question 3 Part A

-> How has GDP per worker evolved in the two countries?
+> How has gross domestic product per worker evolved in the two countries?

-__GDP per worker for Brazil and China, 1980–2019.__
+__Gross domestic product (GDP) per worker for Brazil and China, 1980–2019.__

 ![GDP per worker for Brazil and China, 1980–2019.](https://github.com/ishanpranav/econ-11-economics-of-global-business/blob/master/images/problem-set-2-3-1.png?raw=true "GDP per worker for Brazil and China, 1980–2019")